brandongregory/dndhelp/src/5e-character-creation/index.md

 Want to know how to build the perfect archer?
 Need some info on what general roles your character can play or what each class does?
 Check out these articles.

 * [Class Playstyles in DnD 5e](/5e-character-creation/class-playstyles/) &ndash; General overviews on what each class does and how it plays, along with examples from pop culture
+* [Dexterity vs Strength Builds in DnD 5e](/5e-character-creation/dexterity-vs-strength-builds/) &ndash; A quick explanation of the major differences between a strength-based warrior and a dexterity-based one
 * [Mental Stats Compared in DnD 5e](/5e-character-creation/mental-stats-compared/) &ndash; A comparison of Intelligence, Wisdom, and Charisma—what they mean for your character and roleplay
 * [Party Roles in DnD 5e](/5e-character-creation/party-roles/) &ndash; General advice on roles or niches that generally can be filled by DnD characters
+* [What Armor Should I Wear?](/5e-character-creation/what-armor-should-i-wear/) &ndash; A quick guide on how to determine the best armor type for your character